bile0026/mikrotik_upgrade/README.md

 1. Set the `install_method` variable to `download`
 2. Set the `update_channel` variable to your desired channel (stable, long-term, development, testing)
-3. `routeros_version` is not evaluated using Download Method
+3. `routeros_version` is not evaluated using Download Method, but will affect validation checks if you want this.
 4. (optional) Adjust the `reboot_timeout` variable if you have slower connections or waiting for reboots is timing out
+5. (optional) set `validation` variable to true to verify all upgrades after processing. (needs to have routeros_version set also)
-5. Run the job.
+6. Run the job.
 (Devices will be upgraded, rebooted, firmware upgraded, and rebooted once more.)

 # Push Method
 * Note, this method can be used to set a specific version of RouterOS. (will handle upgrade or downgrade to achieve desired version)